-In FY2022 we conducted a campaign to raise awareness of the importance of reporting and how to raise concerns through the hotline.
-Our employee survey, the 'Ethics Pulse', run at regular intervals throughout the year, saw a sharp increase in staff confirming they know how to use Speak Out (84% to 95%) and a small increase in those confirming that they feel safe to Speak Out (89% to 91%) (see Smiths Sustainability at Smiths report).
-Our new Supplier Code also encourages suppliers and their staff to use our Speak Out line.
+In FY2023 we conducted a campaign encouraging staff to speak out if they see actions or behaviours that don't align with Smiths Code of Business Ethics.
+Our employee survey, the 'Ethics Pulse', runs at regular intervals throughout the year, enabling us to monitor, among other things, whether staff know how to use Speak Out, and whether they feel safe to Speak Out

+(see Smiths Sustainability at Smiths report).
+Smiths Supplier Code also encourages suppliers and their staff to use our Speak Out hotline.

 Data from our Speak Out system provides KPIs used to monitor ethics performance (including tackling modern slavery).
 We monitor the number and nature of cases reported regionally and by site, substantiation rates, anonymity rates, and disciplinary action.
-The 'Ethics Pulse' survey monitors colleagues' perception of Smiths ethics (see Sustainability Report), and we monitor audit findings (both internal and external audits).
-In FY2022 we received through our Speak Out hotline 179 reports, more details of which are included in Smiths Sustainability Report.
+The 'Ethics Pulse' survey monitors colleagues' perception of Smiths ethics (see our Sustainability at Smiths report), and we monitor audit findings (both internal and external audits).
+In FY2023 we received through our Speak Out hotline 299 reports covering a broad array of concerns, an increase of 67% from FY2022.
+We believe that this increase is, at least in part, a result of communication about the importance of speaking out.
+There are more details included in our Sustainability at Smiths report.